Cardiac Sarcoidosis

 The exact cause of cardiac sarcoidosis is unknown; however, it has been linked to genetic causes as well as an overreaction of the immune system.
 During cardiac sarcoidosis, the immune cells begin to collect into granulomas, building up and affecting the function of the heart.
 This can be triggered by bacteria, viruses, dust, or chemicals.
 Certain factors can increase the likelihood of developing cardiac sarcoidosis, including:

-• Family history – A family history of sarcoidosis can indicate a higher risk for the disease.
+- Family history – A family history of cardiac sarcoidosis can indicate a higher risk for the disease.

 What are the Symptoms of Cardiac Sarcoidosis?

 In some cases of cardiac sarcoidosis, no noticeable symptoms occur, or symptoms are very mild and go undetected.
-When sarcoidosis affects the heart, complications with its rhythm and function, resulting in the following symptoms:
+When cardiac sarcoidosis affects the heart, complications with its rhythm and function, result in the following symptoms:

 Have Inquiries About Our Services?